-Quick Answer: What Dynamic Pricing Software Does
+Quick Answer: Dynamic Pricing Software For Retail

-Why Retailers Need More Than Manual Price Changes
+Why Manual Price Changes Break Down

 The real pain is usually not a lack of pricing instinct.
 It is the delay between signal and action.
 By the time a pricing analyst exports reports, compares competitor prices, checks inventory, calculates margin, gets approval, and updates each channel, the opportunity may have moved.
 Dynamic pricing software reduces that delay while keeping commercial judgment visible.